kibotu/KalmanRx/README.md

 Removes the noise from float streams using [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter).
 Useful to smoothen sensory data e.g.: [gps location](https://github.com/villoren/KalmanLocationManager), or [Accelerometer](https://developer.android.com/guide/topics/sensors/sensors_motion.html#sensors-motion-accel).

+is an open-source library for Android that provides a set of classes and utilities for implementing Kalman filtering in reactive programming applications using the RxJava library.

+Kalman filtering is a mathematical technique that is used to estimate the state of a dynamic system based on a series of noisy measurements.
+It is commonly used in signal processing, control systems, and navigation applications.

+The KalmanRx library provides a set of reactive operators that can be used to implement Kalman filtering in RxJava applications.
+These operators allow you to easily filter noisy data streams, estimate the state of dynamic systems, and make predictions about future states.

+Some of the key features of the KalmanRx library are:

+Integration with RxJava: The library is designed to work seamlessly with the RxJava library, which allows you to easily combine Kalman filtering with other reactive programming techniques.
+Support for multiple Kalman filter models: The library provides a set of pre-defined Kalman filter models that can be used to filter different types of data streams, including scalar, vector, and matrix data.
+Configurable filter parameters: The library allows you to configure the filter parameters, such as the process noise, measurement noise, and initial state, to optimize the filter performance for your specific application.
+Real-time filtering: The library is optimized for real-time applications, and provides a set of utilities to measure the filter performance, detect anomalies, and adjust the filter parameters in real-time.
+Overall, the KalmanRx library can be a useful tool for implementing Kalman filtering in reactive programming applications on the Android platform, especially for developers who are working with dynamic systems and noisy data streams.

 ![Screenshot](https://raw.githubusercontent.com/kibotu/KalmanRx/master/screenshot.png) ![Screenshot](https://raw.githubusercontent.com/kibotu/KalmanRx/master/screenshot2.png)

 ## [How to use](https://github.com/kibotu/KalmanRx/blob/master/app/src/main/java/net/kibotu/kalmanrx/app/ui/AccelerationSensorKalmanFragment.java#L16-L19)